An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 As in most languages, strings are immutable.
 When you apply any operation or function with the intent of modifying an existing string, the existing string is never modified.
 Instead, the operation or function will return a new string that is based on the original, but with the specified differences.

-There are, however, many dot methods that can be applied to strings:
+The dot methods that can be applied to strings are shown in the table below.

 Dot methods on a String